Miko Branch Discusses 6 Natural Hair Myths with Essence Magazine

 MYTH 4: Men find natural hair unattractive.
 FALSE!
 The fact that this myth ever made it into the circulation of human awareness makes my skin crawl, however it cannot be denied that generally speaking, the complicated history of societal sexual politics and the socially imposed standards for the expectations of female beauty has not always favor textured curls... and that is exactly what makes this a myth.
 The idea that no man could ever find a woman with textured hair attractive is based on generalizations and assumptions, which have been made based on past trends in fashion and beauty, and as my mother always says, "To always assume, makes an ASS of U and ME".
 It's important to recognize that trends are not fixed in stone, but rather are always in a constant state of transition by nature.
 Fads are fleeting; a hundred fifty years ago, it was considered gauche for women to wear pants, and four hundred years before that, men regularly sported high heels.
 The expected standards that quantify outer beauty are inevitably inconsistent and fickle, which is why allowing a mercurial aspect of culture to define and determine the preference of every individual person's taste is absolutely absurd.
 I've never known anyone to experience rejection in the dating world due to their hairstyling choices, however, if this is something that has happened to you or someone you know, consider it a dodged bullet.
 Anyone shallow enough to walk away from a good person because of the way they look is obviously struggling with their own issues and insecurities, and that is baggage you do not want, need, or deserve.
 Natural hair is sexy- period!

 MYTH 5: Natural hair grows slowly, or does not grow at all.
 FALSE!
 For people with exceptionally tight curls and coils, hair shrinkage is a natural thing, ultimately causing hair to appear much shorter than it actually may be.
 Length is obtained via a consistently healthy hair regiment.
 Fortunately, there are plenty of methods and products that can help combat shrinkage, if you desire to see more length throughout the diverse curl patterns that exist within your textured hair.
 For instance, Miss Jessie's Super Sweetback Deep Treatment actually gives curls more length, while also increasing your hair's natural growth.
-For more information on that product, as well as everything else the Miss Jessie's line has to offer, click Here.
+Check out for more information on that product, as well as everything else the Miss Jessie's line has to offer.

 MYTH 6: You are still natural if you chemically alter your hair.
 Today there are plenty of hair treatments currently on the market that do not completely strip your hair of its curly texture and fully straighten it, but they are designed to combat frizz and simplify at-home styling of your curls.
 Though your hair may not be completely bone straight after treatments such as these, the imposition of these chemicals obviously means your hair is no longer natural.
 However, there is a strange grey area when it comes to hair coloring.
 There are plenty of people who rock their natural texture without the influence of any chemical treatments but do get their hair dyed or highlighted.
 Though the physical structure of the hair may not differ after getting hair colored, technically the addition of permanent hair dyes in any capacity means the hair is no longer considered natural.
 Though people's opinions vary on this one, technically hair no longer qualifies as natural, once any chemically based alteration with permanent to semi-permanent results are applied to the hair.